 Shortly after convening, the House of Representatives passed a resolution in which it forbid any proposal to shift money from the Social Security retirement fund to the Social Security disability fund to avoid insolvency.
 The action the House of Representatives forbid has been taken eleven times in the past to keep both programs paying 100% of benefits.
 However, Republican legislators have required any bill to address the 2016 insolvency of the Social Security disability fund to pay for itself.

-The actions of House of Representatives and prominent Republican legislators are jarring for those on disability or those who may apply for the program in the future.
-There is a consensus that this Congress will attempt to reform the system.
+The actions of the House of Representatives and prominent Republican legislators are jarring for those on disability or those who may apply for the program in the future.
+There is a consensus that this Congress will attempt to reform the disability system.
 The issue is the shape the reform will take.
 The language of this Congress so far suggests that it might make the process more burdensome and difficult to navigate than it already is.